Moulica5374/NIH-Funding-Annotation-Analysis-Team-Project/README.md

 ### Step 2: Upload and Prepare GAF File
 What we did: Uploaded pre-downloaded GAF file and prepared it for processing The GAF file was already downloaded and uncompressed locally, then uploaded to GCS:
-# In Cloud Shell - upload the uncompressed GAF file
+# Upload the uncompressed GAF file
 ```

 gsutil cp goa_uniprot_gcrp.gaf gs://gaf-data/